wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

 once, so if you need to access props from there, remember to use `om/get-props`, otherwise you will always get the props as the first version when the function was created.

-To help on calling methods on state I use this helper function:
+To help on calling methods on state there is this helper function:

 ```clojure
 (defn call-state-fn [owner f & args]